-People come to coaching in search of more enriching relationships, more engaging work, or a fuller expression of themselves.
+People come to counseling in search of more enriching relationships, more engaging work, or a fuller expression of themselves.
 Life can be hard.
 Even people with the best of intentions can find themselves lost in a quagmire of unhappy relationships, depression, or self-doubt.

-In my coaching practice, I focus first on creating a safe and supportive environment.
+In my counseling practice, I focus first on creating a safe and supportive environment.
 Together, we take an honest and gentle inventory of your personality, values, and history.
 Practical life skills, which include a through and honest inventory of your environment and support systems, come next.

 Usually, this work is fun and inspiring.
 When it gets tough, I'm there for you.